JasurN/ComputerAlgorithms/README.md

 ## Introduction
-This repository about different algorithms.
-It contains sorting, searching and many others tecniques.
+This repository has different computer algorithms.
+Repository contains sorting, searching, Hackerrank.com solution algorithms.
-Currently it is implemented in C++, But further it will be available in Python, Java.
+Currently algorithms is implemented in C++, But further it will be available in Python, Java.
-If you would like to contribute to this directory contact with
+If you would like to contribute or fix error, please create issue.

 ## Repository conversion
-In master directory is always working and deployable files.
+Master branch has fully working source codes.
-All new features should be done in branches with specific name.
+All new features should be done in branches with feature name.